In this guide

 But for the best chance at getting a satisfactory response there are some steps to follow, so here’s what you need to do to successfully complain about home broadband, mobile broadband or telephone services.

 Before you make a complaint about broadband

 If it’s a technical problem you can try tackling it yourself first.
 Most operators will provide basic troubleshooting tips on their help pages, or you can consult other web sites, such as our own guide to troubleshooting broadband.
 This alone may solve the issue, or at least narrow down a cause.

 If you then call technical support they are likely to begin by taking you through similar troubleshooting steps; it's easy to become frustrated at this but they have to run through these to eliminate the most obvious causes before they can investigate further.

 When dealing with the provider keep a record of times and dates of calls, names, copies of correspondence, speed test records, bills and any other relevant details.
 If an issue is not dealt with to your satisfaction this will be helpful should you have to escalate the complaint.

 Is it a valid complaint?

 Before pursuing a complaint you need to consider if it’s an issue that’s within the provider’s control, and that it is not a limitation or feature of the service you agreed to when joining.

-Complaining about the cost of a service is unlikely to change things unless it’s significantly different to the package you were initially sold, though mis-selling and overcharging should be taken seriously and you may have a right to cancel if there’s a mid-contract price rise.
+Complaining about the cost of a service is unlikely to change things unless it’s significantly different to the broadband package you were initially sold.
+Though mis-selling and overcharging should be taken seriously, and you may have a right to cancel if there’s a mid-contract price rise.